satellytes/satellytes.com/blog-posts/cloudfront-cache-efficiency.md

 ## Conclusion

 CloudFront is a very good CDN, but you should always test if your requests are cached correctly.
-Especially if you use CloudFront to cache your API, you should make sure that the response is cached correctly in the browser and that CloudFront returns a `304` if there was no change in the API.

-If you have a different `s-maxage` and `maxage` you need to overwrite the `Date` and `Age` header in CloudFront.
+- If you have a different `s-maxage` and `maxage` you need to overwrite the `Date` and `Age` header in CloudFront.

-If you want to return `304` if the response hasn't changed since the last request, you need to set the `ETag` header in your origin.
+- If you want to return `304` if the response hasn't changed since the last request, you need to set the `ETag` header in your origin.

 > Checkout the full CloudFormation template on Github: [https://github.com/feedm3/learning-caching-headers/blob/main/serverless.yml#L19-L88](https://github.com/feedm3/learning-caching-headers/blob/main/serverless.yml#L19-L88)